ArakliotisStelios/nxtlvl-challenge/README.md

 ## A few words about the process

+You can find the solution live  here --> [https://nxtlvl-challenge.vercel.app/](https://nxtlvl-challenge.vercel.app/)

 I started by reading the assignment carefully and tried to break the problem into smaller pieces.
 What technologies, libraries, code approach should I use etc. `React / Typescript`  is my weapon of choice along with `Next.js` and `Tailwind.css`.
 I started constructing the base of the page and tried to create components that can be reusable / extendable.
 I built the page on index and did not use any next’s navigation system for simplicity since it is an assignment with a single (but important) page to implement.